noctis-w3goat/noctis-w3goat/README.md

 - Vyper - for mission critical contracts, we use Vyper for additional security and code transparency.

-- Ethers.js - our frontend stack for interacting with the blockchain.
+- viem.sh - our frontend stack for interacting with the blockchain.
 We are proficient with both the core API and abstractions like ethers.js for development convenience.

 - React, Next.js - used for building user interfaces of decentralized applications.